If you are applying to Pomona College, the regular decision application deadline is January 8 and the application fee is $70.

 |Rigor of Secondary School Record||Very Important|

-To apply, all applicants to Pomona College must submit the following items.
-Double check with Pomona College's admissions department to confirm all application materials and requirements.
+To apply to Pomona College, all applicants must submit the following items.
+Check with Pomona College's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|